rspective/voucherify.js/README.md

 ### Changelog

+- **2018-10-23** - `1.28.0` - For redeem widget.
+Introduce attribute which allows the end consumer to sent predefined metadata value.
 - **2018-10-23** - `1.27.0` - For redeem widget.
 Introduce separated attributes for redemption metadata and customer metadata, introduce custom result message attributes, add consents
 - **2018-10-23** - `1.26.0` - Add code attribute to the redeem widget which allows to set code value during initialization
 - **2018-07-30** - `1.25.1` - Bugfix resolving filter object to query params